ietf-wg-acme/acme/draft-ietf-acme-acme.md

 successful, then the server responds with an error status code and a problem document describing the error.

-### Deleting an Account
+### Account deactivation

-If a client no longer wishes to have an account key registered with the server, it may request that the server delete its account by sending a POST request to the account URI containing the "delete" field.

-delete (required, boolean):
-The boolean value "true".

-The request object MUST contain the "resource" field as required above (with the value "reg").
-It MUST NOT contain any fields besides "resource" and "delete".

-Note that although this object is very simple, the risk of replay or fraudulent generation via signing oracles is mitigated by the need for an anti-replay token in the protected header of the JWS.
+A client may deactivate an account by posting a signed update to the server with a status field of "deactivated."
+Clients may wish to do this when the account key is compromised.

 ~~~~~~~~~~
 POST /acme/reg/asdf HTTP/1.1